 At home we might continue to unknowingly put more pressure on our feet when we stand on hard surfaces, like floor tiles in kitchens or bathrooms.
 Using anti-fatigue mats at home can cushion your feet and relieve some of the pressure caused by foot pain.

-7. Soak your feet in water
+7. Soak your feet in warm water

 Soaking your feet in a basin of lukewarm water can help to relieve discomfort from common foot problems.
 In particular, soaking your feet in water that has epsom salts dissolved in it can prevent infection from foot injuries and ingrown toenails.